coreos/coreos-kubernetes/Documentation/kubernetes-on-vagrant-single.md

 ## Start the Machine

+Ensure the latest CoreOS vagrant image will be used by running `vagrant box update`.

 Simply run `vagrant up` and wait for the command to succeed.
 Once Vagrant is finished booting and provisioning your machine, your cluster is good to go.